frankvegadelgado/capablanca/README.md

 # Research

-This work is based on the following published article: [On the P versus NP Problem](https://www.preprints.org/manuscript/202409.2053/v10).
+This work is based on the following published article: [On the P Versus NP Problem](https://www.preprints.org/manuscript/202409.2053/v10).

 # Theory